The Rapid Elearning Blog

 3. Performance: Increased performance has a direct impact on the bottom line.

-Help Your Customers Find the Right Solution
+E-Learning Design: Help Your Customers Find the Right Solution

-Many times your customers determine that an elearning course is the right solution to meet their goals.
-Before investing the organization’s resources in elearning courses, it’s important to understand if the course is in fact the right solution.
-Ask good questions and identify clear objectives.
+Many times your customers determine that an e-learning course is the right solution to meet their goals.
+Before investing the organization’s resources in e-learning courses, it’s important to understand if the customer’s assumptions are correct and an e-learning course is the right solution.

 You serve your customers, the organization, and yourself when you help identify the best solution to their goals.
 There are times when training isn’t the way to get the results the customer really wants.
-In this case, it’s possible to save the organization money if you can help them see that an elearning course is not the right solution.
+In this case, it’s possible to save the organization money if you can help them see that an e-learning course is not the right solution.
 You might not get the work, but you’ll be seen as a valuable contributor.

-Determine What Type of Training Course You Need to Create
+E-Learning Design: Determine What Type of Training Course You Need to Create

 Many e-learning courses have no real performance goals tied to them.
 Their purpose is to convey information or comply with regulations.
 This doesn’t mean that the information’s not important.
 It just means the purpose of the course is to disseminate the information, and not necessarily see a performance improvement.

-Rapid development tools are perfect for these types of elearning courses.
-You can build them built quickly.
-They look good and meet your customer’s goals with minimal investment.
+Authoring tools like Rise 360 are perfect for these types of e-learning courses.
+You can build them quickly.
+They look great and work on mobile devices.
+And you meet your customer’s goals with minimal investment.
+Personally, my default position is that we use the easiest authoring tools unless we can justify spending more time and money building something more complex.

 Let me explain.